chef/chef-web-docs/chef_master/source/resource_launchd.rst

    A Hash of key value pairs used to create the launchd property list.

    New in Chef Client 12.19.
 Was previously named ``hash`` in earlier versions.

-``provider``
-   **Ruby Type:** Chef::Provider::Launchd

-   Optional.
-Explicitly specifies a provider.
-See "Providers" section below for more information.

 ``retries``
    **Ruby Type:** Integer